Lentiviral Vectors (3rd Generation and above) Biological Agent Reference Sheet (BARS)

 Immunizations: None available

-Prophylaxis*: Post-exposure prophylaxis for occupational exposure with HIV-based viral vectors may include the use of antiretroviral drugs.
-The risks from an exposure are low, if an exposure occurs, seek consultation with a medical professional within 4 and no later than 72 hours.
+Prophylaxis: Post-exposure prophylaxis for occupational exposure with HIV-based viral vectors may include the use of antiretroviral drugs.
+If an exposure occurs, seek immediate medical evaluation.

 Survival Outside Host